Flexitarian Diet: Everything Runners Need To Know About

 This is ideal for runners because they don’t need stress about getting enough protein since meat-eating is allowed.
 It is less restrictive in that sense.
 Plus, there isn’t that feeling of deprivation or guilt when going for that post-race burger.

 And if all the health benefits aren’t enough, consider the fact that following a flexitarian diet plan is also good for the environment.

 This diet helps to reduce personal carbon footprints since less meat and fish are consumed.

-It might be best to start adopting a flexitarian lifestyle gradually when training or considering adding in an extra meat-eating day when amping up the mileage to help with recovery.
+It might be best to gradually adopt a flexitarian lifestyle when training or considering adding in an extra meat-eating day when amping up the mileage to help with recovery.